 The hurricane season normally runs from June to November.
+You should monitor updates from the US National Hurricane Centre and follow the instructions of the local authorities, including any evacuation orders.
 See Natural Disasters

-Most visits are trouble free, but there have been incidents of crime including armed robbery and sexual assault.
+Most visits to Barbados are trouble free, but there have been incidents of crime including armed robbery and sexual assault.
 See Crime

 There is a low threat from terrorism.
 See Terrorism